cs181f/project3/MongoDB_Specification.md

 to create, update, and retrieve Build objects, without dealing with messy SQL queries.
 This is how the Application Server and Worker Thread will communicate with the DB.

+Because MongoDB is schemaless, we will also use MongoKit as a layer to enforce a schema and simplify some calls.

 The database is used to store the builds (and eventually the results of the build).
 It interacts with the Application Server and the Worker Thread.
 When a new build is published, the Application Server takes the information from Github, creates a new Build object and persists